 Each time a website visitors click an In-Text advert you earn.
 They seek the advertisers and you get the revenues.
 They also make sure you keep most of it with the industry’s highest revenue share offer.
 You can see Infolinks in-text links within the text of this web page, they are the words that are double underlined.

 Infolinks offers several convenient ways for publishers to receive payments.
 You can choose payment via:

 PayPal, Bank Wire Transfer, eCheck, Western Union, ACH (only for U.S. bank accounts) or Payoneer.
 Get your Infolinks Prepaid Mastercard® or use Payoneer for a local bank transfer.

-Once your publisher account reaches the minimum payment threshold which is $50.00 USD for receiving payments via PayPal, Echeck or ACH (only for U.S. bank accounts) and also for Payoneer you must have a minimum of $50.00USD in your infolinks account.
+Once your publisher account reaches the minimum payment threshold which is $50.00 USD for receiving payments via PayPal, Echeck or ACH (only for U.S. bank accounts) and also for Payoneer you must have a minimum of $50.00 USD in your infolinks account.
 For payments, via Bank wire transfer or Western Union, the payment threshold is $100.00 USD.

 To create an Infolinks account and start earning from your web page content click here. or click on the Info links banner.

-Entireweb.com offer a similar PPC advertising system to Google Adsense which they have named Speedy Ads.
-You will first need to set up an account and once you have created your free speedy ads account you will be able to create customised Pay Per Click adverts similar to those available with Google's AdSense and Yahoo, which you can then place within the content of your web pages.
+Entireweb.com offer a similar advertising system to Google Adsense which they have named Speedy Ads.
+You will first need to set up an account.
+Once you have created your free speedy ads account you will be able to create customised Pay Per Click adverts similar to those available with Google's AdSense.
+You will then be able to place the ads within the content of your web pages.

 To create a Speedy Ads account Click here.